rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 - Reduce team provisioning time to 0
 - Reduce team specific support questions to 0

+“We believe that [business outcome] will be achieved if [user] attains [benefit] with [feature].”

 We believe that there will be reduce cost
 We believe that there will be decrease cycle time
-We believe that there will be increase in CI platform maturity and inovation
+We believe that there will be increase in CI platform maturity and inovation i

 # Leasons to Learn